laserpants/trombone/docs/authentication.rst

 Client key administration
 `````````````````````````

-A simple bash script, such as the one presented here, can be used to administrate client keys.
+A simple bash script, such as the one presented here (`utils/bash/keyadmin.sh <github.com/johanneshilden/trombone/blob/refactor/utils/bash/keyadmin.sh>`_), can be used to manage client keys.

 ::